 - You can create and save your own LUTs.
 These will be a series of Adjustment Layers, which can include other LUTs but can include any type of adjustment layer.

 - To save your own LUT you must only have the adjustment layers you want to save and the background layer selected when you do this.
 Then go to File > Export > Colour Lookup Tables ... .
-This file can be brought back into any other document from the LUT Propertied Panel in the 3D LUT File menu, using the top option of Load 3D LUT.
+There are several formats as options to save but Photoshop uses the CUBE format.
+This file can be brought back into any other document from the LUT Propertied Panel in the 3D LUT File menu, using the top option of Load 3D LUT, however this does not add it to the permanent list of LUTs.
+To add them permanently go to Applications > Photoshop> 3D LUTS and drag and drop the files there.
+They will now appear on the permanent list when Photoshop is restarted.
 (Ref 4:15).
+(See Phlearn for the full details.
+Subscription only).

 - f64 Academy groups all the adjustment layers into a group, selects the group, then exports.
 Save as a Quality of 64 Grid Points (High).
 Format as ICC Profile for maximum compatibility.
 He also discussed where to store your saved files, which isn't as easy as it should be.
 (Ref 5:35).